 02 of 10

-A malty character from Old Tom’s base beer recipe, vanilla, and cocoa come together to produce Old Tom With Chocolate, a beer reminiscent of an extra chocolaty glass of chocolate milk.
-This brew is also a standout chocolate beer because it is a blend of chocolate and strong ale, instead of porter or stout like most.
+A malty character from Old Tom’s base beer recipe, vanilla and cocoa come together to produce Old Tom with Chocolate, a beer reminiscent of an extra chocolatey glass of chocolate milk.
+This brew is also a standout chocolate beer because it is a blend of chocolate and strong ale instead of porter or stout like most.
 Old Tom's is definitely worth tracking down and spending some time with if you're in the mood for a different type of chocolatey beer.

 03 of 10

 Oatmeal stout and a handful of dark, bitter chocolate together create a brilliant mixture known as Sand Creek Brewery's 2010 award-winning Oscar's Chocolate Oatmeal Stout.
 With loads of oatmeal in this brew, expect a cereal-like quality and silky mouthfeel blended with bitter chocolate and the deep, roasted flavors of the stout.

 Sexual Chocolate is the big beer lover's chocolate beer.
 Fresh from Foothills Brewing Company, these imperial stouts are huge beers with heaps of flavor and aroma as well as an extra-high alcohol content of 9.8 percent by volume.
 Sexual Chocolate features a rich chocolate aroma with notes of espresso, blackstrap molasses, dark sweet toffee, and dark fruit.Continue to 5 of 10 below.

 This porter-style chocolate beer from Meantime Brewing Company leans more toward the sweet than the bitter taste, so if you're a milk chocolate lover, this may be the chocolate beer for you.
 Rich, dark colored, and super-smooth, Chocolate Beer offers a blend of four dark malts and real chocolate that combine to make a drink that's like a mouthful of liquid chocolate.